-Let’s start off by dispelling this: false.
+False.
 No currently available forms of testosterone cause any stress or negative effects on our liver.
 The same goes for liver cancer – it simply isn’t a concern because it doesn’t affect it.
-That being said, there was a time in the past where oral testosterone medications required the body to chemically break them down, in part, in the liver.
+That being said, there was a time in the past when oral testosterone medications required the body to chemically break them down, in part, in the liver.
 Large amounts of testosterone would obviously require more from the liver to break down, heavily burdening the organ.
-So while this myth originated in a degree of fact, it is no longer the case and is why the hormone is generally injected rather than taken orally.
+So while this myth originated in a degree of fact, it is no longer the case, and that is why the hormone is generally injected rather than taken orally.

 On top of that, it’s commonly observed that men with low testosterone tend to be more aggressive and irritable!
 This is colloquially seen as the “angry old man” trope, as older men have a significantly lowered level of testosterone.

-Some of you may feel that this article doesn’t apply to you because we have female readers, too.
+Some of you may feel that this article doesn’t apply to you as a woman.
 Don’t worry!
 Your version is hitting the blog next week, so stay tuned for Testosterone Myths – Female Edition!